HenriSjoblom/Superlista/README.md

 The project serves as a demonstration of the skills and knowledge acquired through the [Obey The Testing Goat](https://www.obeythetestinggoat.com/) book.
 The app is accessible at [superlista.online](superlista.online), but please note that the server is not running by default.
 However, I am happy to start the server for you to experience the app firsthand.

-The following technologies and concepts were employed in the development of this project: Python, Django, JavaScript, jQuery, HTML, CSS, Bootstrap, Azure, Ubuntu, Nginx, Gunicorn, CI, Jenkins and TDD.
+The following technologies and concepts were employed in the development of this project: Python, Django, JavaScript, jQuery, HTML, CSS, Bootstrap, Azure, Ubuntu, Nginx, Gunicorn, CI, Jenkins, TDD and Fabric.